Simple History Premium

 Included in Simple History Premium

-- Alerts (NEW) – Get notified in real time via Email, Slack, Discord, or Telegram when important events happen on your site.
+- Alerts – Get told in real time, via Email, Slack, Discord or Telegram, when something important happens.

-- Log Forwarding (NEW) – Send events to syslog, Datadog, webhooks, or a remote database for centralized monitoring.
+- Log Forwarding – Send events to syslog, Datadog, Splunk, webhooks, log files, or a remote database for centralized monitoring.

 - Unlimited Backfill – Import your complete site history, even years back.